 2. Optical Proof

+A business sells lighting fixtures.
 What did he do?
-He took a picture of a someone's living room with normal lighting in it, and then took a picture of the room with his special lights.
+He took a picture of a someone's living room with normal lighting in it, and then took a picture of the room with his product.
 Both unretouched pictures were placed, side by side, on his sales copy.

 The contrast was obvious.
 The proof, astounding.
 The sales, significant.